 The researchers reported a number of adverse effects on both types of cells, including toxicity, oxidation, and inflammation.
 However, these results aren’t necessarily generalizable to vaping in real life.

-The researchers concluded that vaping both with and without nicotine disrupts normal lung function in otherwise healthy people.
+The researchers concluded that vaping with and without nicotine disrupts typical lung function in otherwise healthy people.

 However, this study had a small sample size, which means the results may not apply to everyone.

-The same 2018 report from NAP found that there’s some evidence that e-cigarette exposure has adverse effects on the respiratory system, but that additional studies are required to understand whether vaping contributes to respiratory diseases.
+The 2018 NAP report found that there’s some evidence that e-cigarette exposure has adverse effects on the respiratory system.

 Vaping appears to have a number of negative effects on oral health.

-Finally, the same NAP report from 2018 concluded there’s some evidence that both nicotine and nicotine-free e-cigarettes can damage oral cells and tissues in people who don’t smoke cigarettes.
+The 2018 NAP report concluded there’s some evidence that nicotine and nicotine-free e-cigarettes can damage oral cells and tissues in people who don’t smoke cigarettes.

-The 2018 report from NAP found substantial evidence that vaping causes cell dysfunction, oxidative stress, and damage to DNA.
+The 2018 NAP report found substantial evidence that vaping causes cell dysfunction, oxidative stress, and damage to DNA.

 Some of these cellular changes have been linked to the development of cancer over the long term, though there’s currently no evidence to suggest that vaping causes cancer.